dshadoff/PCE_xlate_DeadoftheBrain/DOTB_1/Patch - English/readme.txt

 many CD image formats in use, and many ways that discs can be ripped improperly.

-The patch file included here s intended for a game ripped to CUE + WAV + ISO format (such as would be ripped by Turborip).
+The patch file included here is intended for a game ripped to CUE + WAV + ISO format (such as would be ripped by Turborip).
 The "track02" file needs to be in the 2048-byte sector format used by the PC Engine.